shv-om/StegMe/README.md

 # StegMe
-Steps to Use:
-1. Choose whether you want to Encode or Decode the file encoded by the tool

-Encode:
-  1.
+Encode Text Messages inside an Image and Decode them using this tool

+Usage with Python3

+Soon Coming with the Command Line Interface tool for this...